Vasil Petrov: Managerial career

-In August 2020, Petrov was announced as the new manager of Spartak Varna in Bulgarian Third League.
-The team made а peremptory run, won the 2020–21 season and returned to the Second League.
-The team kept up the good performances under Petrov and ended the half season in first place.
+V. Perov in FC Fratria, in 2024.

 On 5 May 2022, after a 2:1 home win against Sozopol he secured a top 3 place and return to the First League for the 2022–23 season, after 12 years of absence for Spartak.
 His team ended up on 3rd place with having the same points with first and second team in group.
 Petrov resigned as a manager on 11 August 2022, after his team scored just one point after the first 5 rounds in the First League.
 On 19 September 2022 he was announced as the new academy director of Spartak.
 Petrov become a manager of Spartak II on 26 October 2022.

 On 22 August 2023 he was once again announced as manager of Spartak main team, but this time as interim, as Valentin Iliev was released for poor results in Second League.
 His good results and the immediately improve of play, made a lot fans to root for full return as manager.
 He was announced to stay in the club in the end of December, but on 16 January he was surprisingly released from the club.

 On 6 April 2024 he was announced as the new Sports Director of Fratria.
 On 16 November 2024, 2 days after Emanuel Lukanov was released as manager of Fratria, Petrov was announced as the new head coach of the team.
 Few days after the season end, on 28 May 2025, he was announced to step down from the position and become Academy Director of the club.